MarjoleinAardewijn/basic-chat-app/README.md

 ```
 </details>

-## Special Events
+## Custom Events

-The special events used in the app are:
+The custom events used in the app are:

 - `add user`: add user to chat with a username.
 - `login`: shows welcome message and how many participants there are.